TyBruceChen/Nginx-based-live-stream-server-tutorial-note/README.md

 # Nginx-based-live-stream-server-tutorial-note
-A RTMP server which provides hls live stream service through nginx and the corresponding  module
+An RTMP server that provides HLS live stream service through nginx and the corresponding  module